 It's official!
 The sport continues to gain momentum.
 Para-va'a has now been added to the Tokyo Paralympics in 2020 and it has been confirmed that paracanoe will be contested in Paris in 2024.
-The Paracanoe World Conference was held in Sweden, in 2018, with the objective of widening the scope of the sport.
+The paracanoe World Conference was held in Stockholm, Sweden in 2018, with the objective of widening the scope of the sport.

-Racing doesn't play a big part in my paddling life any longer.
-In recent years, I've tried both stand-up paddling and white water canoeing.
-There is nothing better for me than getting out on the river either at the end of the day, or during a sunny weekend.
+The sport itself is different because you get to go out on the waterways.
+Racing doesn't play a big part of my paddling life any longer.
+In recent years, I've tried both standup paddling and white water canoeing.
+There is nothing better than getting out on the river either at the end of the day, or during a sunny weekend.
 Clubs across Ontario offer programs for people of all ages and abilities.
 Whether you want to race, or just get out on the water, paracanoe is the best way to see another side of life.